kognifai/PoseidonNext-Framework/SDK-documentation/Logging-Service.md

     endpoint: string;
 }
 ```
-- ```logLevel``` - the level after which we want to keep the messages in server.
+- ```logLevel``` - the level after which we want to keep the messages in the server.
 All messages will be logged in console regardless of this level.
 - ```bufferingTime``` - how often we would like to keep posting the messages to server.
-- ```endpoint``` - the endpoint where server accepts log messages.
+- ```endpoint``` - the endpoint where the server accepts the log messages.

 Example:
 ```javascript